 return app.resolve(event, context)

 Powertools generates the OpenAPI schema the Bedrock Agent reads, handles input validation, emits structured logs and X-Ray traces, and provides typed responses.
-It eliminates roughly half the boilerplate of writing an action-group Lambda by hand.
+It eliminates roughly half the boilerplate of writing an action-group Lambda by hand — the kind of saving that becomes visible the moment a team writes its third action group.

-A real workflow that combines all of the above: a research-synthesis agent that takes a topic, gathers source documents, summarises each in parallel, identifies contradictions, and produces a consolidated briefing.
+A real workflow that combines all of the above.
+A research-synthesis agent takes a topic, gathers source documents, summarises each in parallel, identifies contradictions across them, and produces a consolidated briefing.

 The state machine shape (ASL excerpts):